 Specify for which Type(s) to access the data Model.

 |/ type / ID(,ID)||Access the data Model for the specified Type(s).|

 The query component allows you to further specify your request by means of search parameters.
 It is also possible to POST the query component instead of using GET (e.g. when creating large requests that exceed the GET limit).

 All parameters in the query component are optional.
 When combined, each additional parameter will filter the result (AND).

-Query the API for a Type's Data Design to get an overview of the possible IDs for Object Descriptions, Sub-Object Details, and Sub-Object Descriptions.
+Query the API for a Type's data Model to get an overview of the possible IDs for Object Descriptions, Sub-Object Details, and Sub-Object Descriptions.

 |object_id = ID(,ID)||Select the specified Object(s).|

 |filter = ID or value||Apply a JSON-formatted filter.
 The filter parameter allows you to customise and apply full-featured nodegoat filters to your query.|